 Ontario has an undeniable amount of natural beauty throughout the province.
 While we may not have the Rocky Mountains or access to a sea’s shoreline, we have plenty of other gems.
-Born and raised here in Ontario, we often take for granted that we can enjoy 4 of the 5 Great Lakes or that we host over 600 provincial parks and conservation areas.
-We also have organizations like Attractions Ontario that’ll help give you ideas on where to go while saving a few pennies with their coupons.
-Grab your keys and get a true taste of the province with an amazing Northern Ontario road trip!
+Born and raised here in Ontario, I – along with many other Ontarians – often take for granted that we can enjoy 4 of the 5 Great Lakes or that we host over 600 provincial parks and conservation areas.
+The best way to enjoy it in my opinion?
+A classic Northern Ontario road trip.
+So what are you waiting for?
+Grab your keys and get a true taste of the province!

-Straight up, you need at least 6 days to explore Northern Ontario.
-It’s easy to extend it to a week, 10 days or even 2 weeks, but pencil in 6 days to best enjoy it without feeling too rushed.
+I’m going to be straight with you – at least 6 days are needed to explore Northern Ontario.
+It’s easy to extend it to a week, 10 days or even 2 weeks, but pencil in 6 days to best enjoy your first foray into it without feeling too rushed.
 This itinerary also only goes as far as Sault Ste Marie.
 If you’re looking to go to Thunder Bay or further, I would suggest tacking on at least another 3 days, if not more.
 Enough logistics though, let’s get to it!

-Day One :: Drive & Get Acquainted with The Nickel City
+Day 1: Drive & Get Acquainted with The Nickel City

 First stop – Sudbury!
 Home of the Big Nickel, this old mining town has grown so much over the past decade.
 There is plenty to see and do in town, although I’d get acquainted with Sudbury’s roots first at Dynamic Earth.

 Get your geology on as you identify gemstones, learn about our quarries and even start your own earthquake!
 When you need a breath of fresh air, check out their outdoor science park in the summer months.
 As soon as you enter, grab your pass for their underground tour.
 It’ll be the highlight of your trip as you descend 7 stories and walk in the footsteps of Sudbury’s miners while learning about the evolution of mining.